vitaly-t/pg-promise/README.md

 * [RSVP] - doesn't have `done()`, use `finally/catch` instead
 * [Lie] - doesn't have `done()`.

+If you pass in a library doesn't implement a recognizable promise signature, **pg-promise** will throw error `Invalid promise library specified.` during initialization.

-For [Promises/A+] libraries that do not implement a recognizable promise signature, [Promise Adapter] can be used to make them compatible with **pg-promise**, mostly needed by smaller and simplified [Conformant Implementations](https://promisesaplus.com/implementations).
+For such libraries you can use [Promise Adapter] to make them compatible with **pg-promise**, mostly needed by smaller and simplified [Conformant Implementations](https://promisesaplus.com/implementations).

 ---
 #### connect